damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 criteria:

 - Technical Skills
+  - Can solve most support tickets in a reasonable time without escalating to development
+  - Expert in most [advanced topics](/handbook/support/advanced-topics) (e.g. LDAP, Jenkins/CI integration, Geo)
   - Deep understanding of GitLab internals and a variety of possible configurations
-  - Expert in several advanced topics (e.g. LDAP, Geo, etc.)
-  - Perform complex Linux system administration tasks
   - Debug challenging problems
   - Submit merge requests to resolve GitLab bugs
 - Leadership
   - Help hire and train new Service Engineers
   - Become a go-to person for the other Service Engineers when they face tough challenges
 - Communication
-  - Take ownership of documentation
+  - Take ownership of improving documentation
-  - Lead by example in terms of taking a customer issue, through technical documentation, and then to a blog post
+  - Lead by example in terms of solving a customer issue, updating documentation as a result, and then radiating this knowledge through a blog post
   - Drive feature requests based on customer interactions
 - Suggest and implement improvements to the support workflow
 - Contribute to one or more complementary projects